Combatting Rater Bias in Performance Reviews

 Companies Move to Eliminate Performance Reviews

-Just because there is potential for bias doesn’t mean you shouldn’t do performance reviews.
+Just because there is potential for bias does not mean you shouldn’t conduct reviews or utilize performance review tools.
 In fact, performance reviews are even more important when the potential for bias exists.
 In the absence of some guidance, bias factors increase.
 Stereotypes increase.
 Inclusion can decrease.

 However, if organizations are not going to commit to doing performance reviews beyond the evaluation portion, it may be better for them to not do reviews at all.

 Bain & Company dug further into this and determined how engagement and productivity are related.
-The following criteria in the pyramid of employee needs represents how they classified different levels of engagement.
+The following criteria in the pyramid of employee needs represents how they classify different levels of engagement.

 Organizations have a high incentive to ensure they are fostering a culture of inspired employees.
 Notice the pyramid structure – each level builds off of the level below it.
-Now notice the baseline level of satisfied employees, specifically the employee’s need of being valued and rewarded fairly.
+Now, notice the baseline level of satisfied employees, specifically the employee’s need to be valued and rewarded fairly.
 Nothing will undermine this vital employee need faster than a flawed (or missing) performance management and compensation process.

 Technology enables modern-day organizations to utilize performance management tools to more easily ensure their teams are receiving the right type of feedback.
-Combining tools like Check-ins, the Performance-Values Matrix, and 360 Degree Feedback helps managers provide appropriate feedback and minimize the potential for idiosyncrasy.
+Combining Check-in software, the Performance-Values Matrix, and 360 Degree Feedback Software helps managers provide appropriate feedback and minimize the potential for idiosyncrasy.

-Even if you have a great manager who checks in with you frequently, chances are a few days after the hallway conversation you won’t even remember anything you discussed!
+Even if you have a great manager who checks in with you frequently, chances are a few days after the hallway conversation you won’t remember anything you discussed.
 Remember the other two-thirds of feedback we mentioned?
-These check-ins are a crucial part of the coaching and appreciation portion of feedback.
+Performance check-ins are a crucial part of the coaching and appreciation portion of feedback.

 Having a formal check-in process where these conversations are documented is extremely helpful, especially when it comes to the annual performance review.
 Check-ins help remove bias in the performance appraisal because the manager now has documented, frequent conversations they can reference when evaluating an employee.

-At Performance Culture, our Check-ins are employee-driven, whereby employees are asked to answer relevant questions around their wins, needs, goal progress, and behaviors.
+At WorkDove, our Check-ins are employee-driven, whereby employees are asked to answer relevant questions around their wins, needs, goal progress, and behaviors.
 Writing forces clarity, and when the employee drives the conversation, managers have a better chance of learning their employee’s perspective and simultaneously decreasing their own bias.

-Check-ins ensure employees are getting the appreciation and coaching they need along the way, plus they introduce a method for documenting results and conversations, one method for fighting rater bias.
+Check-ins ensure employees are getting the appreciation and coaching they need along the way.
+Plus, they introduce a method for documenting results and conversations, reducing rater bias.

-At Performance Culture, we use a tool called the Performance-Values Matrix.
+At WorkDove, we utilize a tool called the Performance-Values Matrix.
 This is a simple, yet powerful tool that helps team members visualize how their performance impacts a company and how their behaviors align with an organization’s core values.

-In the references mentioned at the beginning of this article, researchers observed examples of Idiosyncrasy only AFTER the feedback had been finalized.
-Performance Culture utilizes the Performance-Values Matrix to help managers and supervisors compare evaluations BEFORE finalizing performance reviews.
+As mentioned before, researchers observed examples of Idiosyncrasy only AFTER the feedback had been finalized.
+WorkDove utilizes the Performance-Values Matrix to help managers and supervisors compare evaluations BEFORE finalizing performance reviews.
 This allows you to calibrate ratings and reduce rater bias.

-As a manager, I can perform a “self-check” by examining the scatter plot of my team based on my initial ratings (see image below).
-By hovering over the data points, I can see the individuals represented by that score, and quickly compare them to the rest of the team.
-Maybe I was in a good mood on Tuesday when I scored Alex but had an off day on Wednesday when I scored Jennifer.
+As a manager, I can perform a “self-check” by examining the scatter plot of my team based on their initial ratings.
+By hovering over the data points, I can see the individuals represented by that score and quickly compare them to the rest of the team.
 Rating employees in silos without an easy way to check fairness will inherently lead to rater bias, whether subconscious or unconscious.

 Additionally, one role of a leader is to raise up other leaders.
 How often do we promote individuals to management without providing initial or ongoing people skills training?
 An enormous opportunity cost exists when managers of managers do not coach and prep their direct reports before evaluation time.